kojak/kojak/README.md

 Kojak's tool chain allows developers to build, test, deploy, verfiy and replicate product builds and their associated repositories.

-See the links below for a details about the tools shipped with Kojak
+See the links below for the tools that are planned to be shipped with Kojak:

 1. aprox - http://github.com/jdcasey/aprox
 2. atlas - http://github.com/jdcasey/atlas